supersteeb/LangLog/README.md

-# README
+LangLog

-This README would normally document whatever steps are necessary to get the application up and running.
+An extension of my "LearnChinese" app with a test.

 Things you may want to cover:

-* Ruby version
+* Ruby version 2.3.0

 * System dependencies

 * Configuration

-* Database creation
+* Database creation - posgresql

 * Database initialization